Alejogb1/job-board/blog-data/how-to-transfer-wbnb-from-contract-to-metamask.md

 id: "how-to-transfer-wbnb-from-contract-to-metamask"
 ---

-alright, so you're looking to move wrapped bnb (wbnb) from a smart contract to a metamask wallet. this is a pretty common task when interacting with decentralized applications, and it often trips people up the first time, so let's break it down.
+, so you're looking to move wrapped bnb (wbnb) from a smart contract to a metamask wallet. this is a pretty common task when interacting with decentralized applications, and it often trips people up the first time, so let's break it down.

 i've been there, trust me. early days of defi, i was moving tokens around like a drunken sailor on a trampoline. i once accidentally sent a bunch of eth to a contract address, thinking it was my own, classic rookie mistake. had to wait a few days for a dev to manually return it. it was a learning experience, to say the least. now, i’m pretty meticulous about these things.